The Complete Guide to Full Stack MARN Web Apps Development: MongoDB, Apollo (GraphQL), React, and Node.js

 Books component will use the

 Book component to display all books from MongoDB.
 It will also fetch data from GraphQL API.
 We need to define GraphQL query (which we can copy from Playground), and query Apollo Server with

 App component and display it on the main page:

-When you go back to website you should see the book, which we added to database displayed in a table:
+When you go back to the website you should see the book, which we added to the database displayed in a table: